By Katelyn Marshall

 For the Future Educators book drive, people should donate, “gently used children’s books,” said Nieman.

-“Since Head Start and child development centers provide care for young children, we are targeting birth to age 8,” Nieman mentioned as a specific age group that this drive is being targeted for.
+“Since Head Start and child development centers provide care for young children, we are targeting birth to age 8,” Nieman mentioned as a specific age group that this drive is being targeted.

-If a person wishes to donate books, Nieman said that you can donate them in boxes that have a picture of Dr. Seuss on them, “They are scattered all over campus.”
+If a person wishes to donate books, Nieman said that you can donate them in boxes that have a picture of Dr. Seuss on them.

 “Books are important to young children because it encourages development in all domains.
 When adults share stories, read books, talk, and sing to young children, it impacts the child in many ways.
 For example, reading promotes brain development and imagination along with the development of social emotional skills.
 Books also help encourage language development and early literacy skills,” explained Nieman in describing how important books are to young children.